Pawarkunal/SQL-data-warehouse-project/README.md

 ├── tests/                              # Test scripts and quality files │
 ├── README.md                           # Project overview and instructions
-├── LICENSE                             # License information for the repository ├── .gitignore                          # Files and directories to be ignored by Git └── requirements.txt                    # Dependencies and requirements for the project
+├── LICENSE                             # License information for the repository\
 ```
 ---